-Handshake is our online career center database that allows you to search for all part-time employment needs such as on-campus jobs (wage and work-study), off-campus jobs, temporary jobs, and summer jobs.
+Handshake is our online career center database that allows you to search for all part-time employment needs such as on-campus jobs (wage and work-study), off-campus jobs, temporary jobs, summer jobs, and full-time opportunities.

 Also, search Handshake for professional positions, cooperative education and intern opportunities.
 Through Handshake, you can post resumes in a profile to be viewed by employers, search the employer database, see upcoming career events, and view on-campus interview schedules.